API Reference

 100

-Same as interpolate_scalar() except this one is for sequence type.
+Same as interpolate_scalar() except this one is for sequence types.

 async for v in clock.interpolate_sequence([0, 50], [100, 100], duration=100, step=30):